leonace924/vieworks-frontend-task/README.md

-# Viewworks Frontend Test
+# Vieworks Frontend Test

 ## Overview

 This project is for Vieworks company Front-end challenge.
-This project detects the event and controls for video using `react-player` and `styled-component`.
+This one detects the event and controls for video(eg: Youtube, Vimeo, ...) using `react-player` and `styled-components`.

 ## Task Description